ThommesW75/Arbeitszeitanalyse/Python-App/README.md

     Prints a summary report to the console.

     Code is structured with separate functions for data loading and calculation for better maintainability.

+Changes in v1.4

+    Decoupled Analysis Logic: The core analysis logic was refactored.
+The previous if/elif/elif structure was replaced with two independent checks.
+This ensures that 10h+ violations are now also correctly registered as overtime.

+    Advanced Violation Reporting: Implemented a more sophisticated data collection for 10h+ violations using a dictionary.
+The final report now shows a detailed summary per employee, including the number of violations and the specific dates on which they occurred.

+    Improved User Output: Refined the wording in the report for better readability and user experience.

 Changes in v1.3